 FOUNDER & CIO

-Alisha A. Collins is a founding member of Hope Alive Ministries where she received ordination as a minister, at the age of 20 years old, in 2011.
-Collins is currently studying at Southeastern University, where she is completing a Bachelor’s Degree in Interdisciplinary Studies with minors of Music Technology and Leadership.
+Alisha A. Collins is a founding member of Hope Alive Ministries where she received ordination as a minister at the age of 20 years old in 2011.
+Collins is currently studying at Southeastern University, where she is completing a Bachelor’s Degree in Interdisciplinary Studies with minors in Music Technology and Leadership.
 She is also a prominent athlete participating in the university’s Women’s Basketball program.
 Because of Collins’ passion for children and their well-being, she aims to give adolescents a safe haven for self-development, as well as wisdom facilities to better themselves.

 Collins is also striving to further her education in the ministry of music; she aspires to produce/song-write within her own admired genre of Inspirational-Healing.

 “No one is flawless, but the Beauty of Him that I have become acquainted with [on the inside] is rightfully Perfect; I give of Myself…Take All the Inspiration You Need!” – Alisha Collins

 Pastor Julia Starling